NicoleZenes/TreeRingsDrought/README.md

-This is a code that was used to analyze raw tree ring widths for a manuscript titled:
+This is a code that was used to analyze raw tree ring widths for a manuscript:
+Ecosphere
+Article
-Complex trajectories of tree growth in the southwestern United States after severe drought Currently under review: Ecosphere ECS25-0062 ZenesEcosphere.R is the main data analysis. terraclimR.R is the script to download TerraClim (1/24°, ~4 km high spatial resolution global dataset; Abatzoglou et al. 2018).
+ECS25-0062 - Complex trajectories of tree growth in the southwestern United States after severe drought Nicole Zenes, Leander D. L. Anderegg, Kiona Ogle, Drew M. P. Peltier, and William R. L.Anderegg

+ZenesEcosphere.R is the main data analysis. terraclimR.R is the script to download TerraClim (1/24°, ~4 km high spatial resolution global dataset; Abatzoglou et al. 2018).